-We know the importance of travelling light and supply a welcome pack of essential items that includes olive oil from our own trees, to ensure that your arrival is comfortable whenever you reach us.
+We know the importance of travelling light and supply a welcome pack of essential items to ensure that your arrival is comfortable whenever you reach us.
 Beach towels are also supplied, to give you extra room in your suitcase.

 The bedroom includes hanging space and a shoe rack in period style, dressing table and chair.
 There are bedside cabinets with attractive lamps.
 A classic chandelier provides the centrepiece in both the bedroom and lounge.
 The apartment features a host of personal touches, including specially designed & hand-painted clothes hangers.

 Hallmark Christy towels are provided to complement the four piece bathroom suite, which is carefully steam-cleaned ready for your arrival.